yorch/simple-sms-sender/README.md

 const config = {
     accountSid: '{Your Twilio Account SID}',
-    fromNumber: '{Phone number to send }',
+    fromNumber: '{Phone number to send}',
     secret: '{Your Twilio Secret}',
     sid: '{Your Twilio SID}'
 };